patryk-siewiera/youtube_instrumentals/README.md

 # youtube_instrumentals
-Download multiple tracks and create instrumentals / stems automatically from youtube.
+Download multiple tracks from youtube by single query. <br/>
+(in future also and create instrumentals / stems automatically) <br/>
+(_when i learn how to combine pip, conda and docker_)

 # Start: